gemiai/AI-and-Sustainability-Global-Summit/README.md

 # 🌐 Gemi-AI and Sustainability Global Summit

-A sleek, dynamic React web application built with Tailwind CSS, designed to showcase Toronto Tech Week 2025.
+A React web application built with Tailwind CSS, designed to showcase Toronto Tech Week 2025.
 The site features interactive event listings, keynote speakers, partner highlights, and a fully responsive layout to elevate the user experience across devices.

 ---